F-Sotomayor/Adviency-Challenge/README.md

 Challenge made by goncy (https://github.com/goncy)

-Simple todo-list that covers most of the bascis functionalities.
+Simple todo-list that covers most of the basic functionalities.

 Installation: